georgelzh/SoundCloud-FullStack/README.md

 4. don't give up.
 Great things takes time to come to fruition.
 Give it time and be patient. move forward step by step.
 It's okay to take rest and breaks.
-Don't be too harsh on yourself. rest can be really helpful for you in the long run. so it's necessary. we are human indeed.
+Don't be too harsh on yourself. rest can be really helpful for you in the long run. so it's necessary. we are all human.

 Stay Hungry, Stay Foolish - Steve Job